By Jeff Blakley

 This is an exact transcription of what appeared in the newspaper, misspellings, bad punctuation and all.
 The article appeared on Friday, so the past Monday would have been May 22, 1911.

 The telephones in use in the Homestead area in those days were crank magneto telephones.
 To place a call with this kind of phone (this was before the dial telephone came into use in this area), you picked up the receiver, held it to your ear, and turned the crank on the side of the phone.
-That generated ringing current, which lit a lamp on the operator’s switchboard.
-She plugged into the circuit and asked you to whom you wanted to speak.
-Upon learning that, she plugged in to the other party’s line and cranked the magneto on her switchboard which caused the other party’s telephone bells to ring in a distinctive pattern so that others on the party line would not answer.
-If the person answered, she then connected you to the person you wanted to talk to with a special kind of cord, made to be used in telephone switchboards.
+That generated electricity, which lit a lamp on the operator’s switchboard.
+She plugged into the circuit whose indicator lamp was lit and asked the calling party to whom they wanted to speak.
+Upon learning that, she plugged in to the other party’s line and cranked the magneto on her switchboard which rang the other party’s telephone in a distinctive pattern so that others on the party line would hopefully not pick up and listen in on.
+If the person answered, she then connected you to the person you wanted to talk to with a special kind of cord, called a patch cord, made to be used in telephone switchboards.
 The telephones in use in those days had dry cell batteries in them to provide what telephone people call “talk battery”.
-These early telephone systems did not yet have central office switching or battery power.
+These early telephone systems did not yet have central office switching or battery power supplied by the central office.
 That came later, with the introduction of dial telephones.
-I don’t know if the magneto in those kind of telephones generated enough current to light the lamp on a switchboard 7 miles away or not.
-I doubt it, so I doubt that Frazeur could call his wife from his store.
+I don’t know if the magneto in these kinds of telephones generated enough current to light the lamp on a switchboard 7 miles away or not.

-An article that appeared in the Miami Herald on October 29, 1911, five months after the incorporation of the Dade County Telephone Company, stated that “[t]wo telephone companies are now in operation here.”
-An article that appeared on November 2, 1912 in the Miami Metropolis stated that “W. A. Frazeur is conducting a store in Homestead, but when he came to the Homestead country two years ago he took up land like the balance of the far-sighted men.
+An article that appeared in the Miami Herald on October 29, 1911, five months after the incorporation of the Dade County Telephone Company, stated that “[t]wo telephone companies are now in operation here.”1 An article that appeared on November 2, 1912 in the Miami Metropolis stated that “W. A. Frazeur is conducting a store in Homestead, but when he came to the Homestead country two years ago he took up land like the balance of the far-sighted men.
 He is living on his homestead, but finds time to look after his store and to take care of the People’s Telephone Co., which has fifty subscribers and covers a country from Detroit almost to Princeton.”
-Interestingly enough, a short piece about the Dade County Telephone Co., in an adjacent column which apparently Taylor didn’t see, listed the directors of the company and stated that it had recently built a line “running from Detroit to Perrine, where it connects with the Miami system.
+A short piece about the Dade County Telephone Co., in an adjacent column listed the directors of the company and stated that it had recently built a line “running from Detroit to Perrine, where it connects with the Miami system.
 There is now more than 210 miles of wire on poles.
 The Telephone company is already a paying proposition and its stock is in demand.”

-Because Jean Taylor relied on oral accounts from her informants as the basis for her book, she may have attempted to reconcile conflicting accounts between her informants about the telephone company and thus created her muddled account.
-Again, this is not an indictment of Jean Taylor; it is just what happens when a researcher relies solely on oral history.
 Advertisements for Frazeur’s company, the People’s Telephone Line (not the People’s Telephone Company), appeared as late as August 26, 1912 in The South Florida Banner and offered prices that matched those of the Dade County Telephone Company but then stopped.
 Numerous advertisements for and news articles about the Dade County Telephone Company also appeared in Rev. J. A. Kahl’s newspaper, The South Florida Banner, during this time, so no doubt Frazeur was battling not just a well-capitalized company (it had sold $6,975 worth of stock by July 26, 1912), but also editorial bias from J. A. Kahl.
 The People’s Telephone Line, owned by one man, couldn’t compete with a public company.
-It didn’t help that the local newspaper was biased in its coverage, either.

 An article that appeared in The South Florida Banner on May 9, 1913 described what happened to Frazeur’s People’s Telephone Line.
 It said that on May 7, a group of Redland citizens had held a meeting in which they purchased “Mr. Frazeur’s entire interest in stock and fixtures of the telephone company.
 The new company will start business with 300 shareholders and will work on a cooperative plan, for the mutual benefit of the growers of the Redland district.
 The line will be repaired and put in tip top shape, using poles where trees had been used before.
 It is the object of the company to give good service, without working for a profit, and it is their intention to extend the line in every direction as needed.
 The officers appointed until the company is duly formed are Perry Hainlin, president; Austin McColough, secretary-treasurer; Thos.
 Brewer, Otto Froriep and J.F.
 McColough, as directors.”